JaviiDrako/Neovim-Config_Java-Python-Rust/README.md

 1. Clone this repository into your Neovim configuration directory (usually `~/.config/nvim`).
 2. Open Neovim, and Lazy.nvim will automatically install and set up the plugins.
 3. Customize keymaps and options as needed in the `lua/core/` directory.
+---

+Thanks for checking out the repo! ⭐ If you found it helpful or interesting, consider giving it a star on GitHub.